entropicalabs/el-loom/docs/source/docu_files/get_started/index.rst

    eval $(poetry env activate)

 Finally, verify the installation with Pytest.
+Pytest is only installed if you included the ``dev`` and ``notebooks`` dependency groups while installing Loom.
+Run the following command to execute the test suite:

 .. code-block:: bash

-   poetry run pytest
+   poetry run python -m ipykernel install --user --name "env" poetry run pytest

 If all tests pass, Loom is successfully installed and you're all set to use